 You always have meat on hand: You can’t beat the convenience of having so much in your freezer.
 When you want to make a meal, you’ve got a main ingredient on hand.

-What are the downsides of buying meat in bulk?
+What are the downsides of buying bulk meat?

 You need extra space.
 Even sharing a quarter-cow or hog with another family can mean a lot of meat.
 If you have a small freezer and it’s already packed, buying in bulk may not be right for you.

 It’s an upfront investment: You pay for 6-12 months worth of meat all at once, and some families don’t have the budget for a one-time payment.
 That inventory is so valuable that Dee says some families actually add their freezer and contents to their homeowners insurance plan.
 (My bulk meat stash is the first thing I think of if the power ever goes out!)